 Not all exchanges allow for leverage trading so you have to look for a suitable exchange first.
 Secondly, the exchange that offers leverage bitcoin trading will have a maximum leverage position so you should also consider that when selecting the exchange to use.
-You can use executium.com to execute your trades across several exchanges and the best part you can try it for free and only commit to a payment plan if you like the results.
+You can use executium.com to execute your trades across several exchanges and the best part is you can try it for free and only commit to a payment plan if you like the results.

 Example of how leverage trading works

 Assuming that the exchange you settle for offers a margin of 20%, it means that you have to put down 20% of the Bitcoin amount you wish to trade with.
 For instance, if your position is 20BTC, you will have to put down 4BTC as your margin.
 This can also be said to be a 5X leverage.
-Leverage is usually used to determining the movement of the underlying assets with respect to the price movements.
+Leverage is usually used to determine the movement of the underlying assets with respect to the price movements.
 For instance, in this example, an upward price movement by 1% would move your position by 5%.
 But the opposite is also true – if the prices drop by 1%, your position will also drop by 5%.
-This serves to show why leverage trading can be so lucrative but dangerous in equal measure.
+This serves to show why leveraged trading can be so lucrative but dangerous in equal measure.

 Even though we gave 20% leverage in this example, some exchanges allow for a leverage of up to 100%.
-With such leverages, your account can grow exponentially or it could also totally wipe out your account.
+With such leverage, your account can grow exponentially or it could also totally wipe out your account.
 In order to protect traders, some exchanges and brokerage firms will require you to have a maintenance margin.
-A maintenance margin is a minimum amount that must be left untouched in your account once you have opened a trade.
+The maintenance margin is a minimum amount that must be left untouched in your account once you have opened a trade.
 If your position drops below this position, you will get a margin call from the broker.

-Leverage trading in cryptocurrency will enable skilled traders to grow their accounts with very little investments.
+Leverage trading in cryptocurrency will enable skilled traders to grow their accounts with very little investment.
 This is one of the primary methods banks use to make money from their clients’ deposits.
 However, you should be very cautious when trading bitcoin with leverage because even though the profits are huge, so are the losses.